Planning for Your Child’s School Physical: What to Expect

 Schedule Early

-Be sure to call your pediatrician’s or family medicine provider’s office for an appointment before summer vacation ends or school starts.
+Be sure to call your family medicine provider’s office for an appointment, ideally soon after summer vacation begins and before school starts.
 Our team provides thousands of school physicals every summer, and slots fill up quickly.
 Plus, there’s always a chance the provider will want to order a follow-up test.
 If your child’s check-up happens late in the summer, you might not have time to schedule the tests before school starts.

 Prepare Questions